 “There is no right or wrong, no good or bad,” he says.
 “There’s just different reasons.”

-If you’re looking to start or grow your career in the nonprofit or government sectors, learn how National University’s MPA program could help you reach your goals.
+If you’re looking to start or grow your career in the nonprofit or government sector, learn how NU’s Master of Public Administration (MPA) Degree could help you reach your goals.